bambora-na/beanstream-python/README.markdown

 ## Running tests

-To run the library test a file named beanstream.cfg in the current directory.
-Then run the command `nosetests tests/simple_t.py`.
+Run the command `nosetests test.py`.

 The tests attempt to make requests against the Beanstream API using the test credit cards given for sandbox use.